 - Use AffordWhere to see what you'll actually take home and which neighborhoods fit your budget

-The most important thing is using real numbers — your actual salary, actual tax rates, actual neighborhood rents — not vibes and averages.
+The most important thing is using real numbers — your actual salary, actual tax rates, actual neighborhood rents — not vibes and crowd-sourced averages.
 See our €80k salary comparison or $100k city comparison for real examples.

 Calculate Your Cost of Living in Any City